0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 ### Why CI is important for C++

-1. **Frequent integration**: Ensures new code integrates seamlessly with the existing codebase, preventing compatibility and integration issues.
+1. **Frequent integration**:
+   - Ensures new code integrates seamlessly with the existing codebase, preventing compatibility and integration issues.
-2. **Early bug detection**: **Automated tests** detect issues early in the development cycle.
+2. **Early bug detection**:
+   - **Automated tests** detect issues early in the development cycle.
-3. **Multi-platform support**: C++ applications often target multiple platforms (e.g., Windows, Linux, macOS), and CI ensures builds succeed across all.
+3. **Multi-platform support**:
+   - C++ applications often target multiple platforms (e.g., Windows, Linux, macOS), and CI ensures builds succeed across all.
-4. **Performance testing**: CI can run benchmarks to track performance regressions.
+4. **Performance testing**:
+   - CI can run benchmarks to track performance regressions.
+5. **Consistency**:
-5. **Consistency**: Enforces coding standards and ensures dependencies are properly managed.
+   - Enforces coding standards and ensures dependencies are properly managed.

 ### CI Workflow for C++

-1. **Code changes**: Developers push changes to a repository (e.g., GitHub, GitLab).
+1. **Code changes**:
+   - Developers push changes to a repository (e.g., GitHub, GitLab).
-2. **CI pipeline trigger**: Each commit triggers the CI pipeline.
+2. **CI pipeline trigger**:
+   - Each commit triggers the CI pipeline.
+3. **Build**:
-3. **Build**: The code is compiled and linked for different target platforms.
+   - The code is compiled and linked for different target platforms.
+4. **Testing**:
-4. **Testing**: Automated unit tests, integration tests, and performance tests run.
+   - Automated unit tests, integration tests, and performance tests run.
-5. **Code quality** checks: Tools like clang-tidy and cppcheck ensure the code follows best practices.
+5. **Code quality** checks:
+   - Tools like clang-tidy and cppcheck ensure the code follows best practices.
-6. **Deployment (Optional)**: The CI system can deploy artifacts if required.
+6. **Deployment (Optional)**:
+   - The CI system can deploy artifacts if required.
+7. **Reporting**:
-7. **Reporting**: Results are reported back to developers, and any issues are highlighted for resolution.
+   - Results are reported back to developers, and any issues are highlighted for resolution.

 ### Tools for CI in C++

 #### CI Platforms

-1. GitHub actions
+1. GitHub actions.
-2. GitLab CI/CD
+2. GitLab CI/CD.
 3. Jenkins: Provides custom pipelines using Groovy.
 Suitable for complex CI needs and large projects.